appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 ## Display pending requests

 :::info
  Bind the workflow `Trigger workflow` query whenever a refund request is raised by a user.
-This will ensure that the refund request can be validated for automatic approvals.
+This will ensure that the refund request can be validated for automatic approvals and processed accordingly.
 :::

 To manually allow users to take action on the pending requests, display the requests in your Appsmith app as shown below: